Surface Coverage Dynamics for Reversible Dissociative Adsorption on Finite Linear Lattices: Effect of Surface Diffusion

 Before discussing analytic results, we first present KMC simulation results to emphasize different behaviors of $\bar{\theta}_N$ and $\theta_N (t)$ when surface diffusion is considered.
 Figure~\ref{fig_kmc_surfdiff} shows the time profiles of $\theta_N(t)$ for small values of $N$ up to 8.
-The equilibrium constant is set to $k=50$ using $\ra=0.1$ and $\rd=5$ whereas the propensity for surface diffusion is set to $\rdiff=0.1$.
-In contrast with the no-diffusion case shown in Figure~\ref{fig_cme_kmc} the positions of the equilibrium surface coverage $\bar{\theta}_N$ are in order (i.e.\ $\bar{\theta}_2<\bar{\theta}_3<\cdots<\bar{\theta}_8<\bar{\theta}_\infty$).
-In other words, the significant finite system-size effect in the even case that was observed in the no-diffusion case is absent.
+The value of $k$ is set to 50 using $\ra=1$ and $\rd=50$ whereas the rate for surface diffusion is set to $\rdiff=1$.
+In contrast with the no-diffusion case shown in Figure~\ref{fig_kmc_val} the positions of the equilibrium surface coverage $\bar{\theta}_N$ are in order (i.e.\ $\bar{\theta}_2<\bar{\theta}_3<\cdots<\bar{\theta}_8<\bar{\theta}_\infty$).
+In other words, the significant finite system-size effect in the even case that appears in the no-diffusion case is absent.
 We also observe that, for each value of $N$, $\theta_N(t)$ reaches its equilibrium value $\bar{\theta}_N$ faster due to surface diffusion.

-In order to further investigate these behaviors, for each value of $N$, we compute the time profiles of $\theta_N(t)$ for different values of $\rdiff$ and compare them with the no-diffusion case (i.e.\ $\rdiff=0$).
-Here we summarize the results shown in Section~IV.B of the \SI.
+In order to further investigate these behaviors, for each value of $N$ ($3\le N\le 8$), we compute the time profiles of $\theta_N(t)$ for different values of $\rdiff$ and compare them with the no-diffusion case (i.e.\ $\rdiff=0$) in Figure~\ref{fig_Finite_diff_N}.
 For each odd value of $N$, the equilibrium $\bar{\theta}_N$ is the same for all values of $\rdiff$, including zero.
 The main difference due to the $\rdiff$ value is that $\theta_N(t)$ reaches $\bar{\theta}_N$ faster as $\rdiff$ increases.
 For the even case, the same observations are made for all nonzero values of $\rdiff$.
 However, the no-diffusion case with $\rdiff=0$ is singular in the sense that its equilibrium value is different from that obtained from all nonzero values of $\rdiff$.